vibinsam-008/student-managment-system/README.md

   3.Remove student
     If the student transfers to another institution, the data of that particular student acts as a garbage.
 Hence by typing the name the entire credintals of the student will be removed from the database

-  4.Exit
+  4.Display Student
-    Used to exit from the system
+  	This is used to show the number of students enrolled in total

   NOTE:
     The current version (v0.1b) stores only name and has no definite file or dictionary to have the datasaved.